google/graphicsfuzz/docs/glsl-fuzz-develop.md

 ```

 and open `settings.gradle` and delete `'android'` from the list.
-* If you do want to build for Android, see "Android notes" below ("To easily set up the Android SDK, follow the...").
+* If you do want to build for Android, see [Android Notes](android-notes.md) first.
 * From the `Gradle projects` pane, you should be able to execute "desktop:dist"
 as you would from the command line: double-click the entry: `:desktop` -> Tasks -> other -> `dist`.
-The same is true for Android.
+The same is true for Android's "android:assembleDebug" task.
 * For running on Android, you should just be able to click the run/debug button
 with a special run configuration that gets created for Android (see Android notes below).
-* For running/debugging on desktop, you will want to edit run confirgurations, click the `+` to create a new
+* For running/debugging on desktop, you will want to edit run configurations, click the `+` to create a new
 configuration and choose "JAR Application".
 This is necessary because the app is set to
 not run from outside a Jar on the desktop.